nikosfanou/Sorry-Board-Game/README.md

 Click on the pawn you want to move.
 The pawn will move accordinly\
 to the card if the move is valid.
 If the number of the card is 1,2,\
-3,5,8 or 12 the pawn moves front by number.
+3,5,8 or 12 the pawn moves front by this number.
 If the card is 4 the\
 pawn moves back by 4.
 If the card is 7 you can move both of your\
 pawns 7 in total.
 If the card is 10 you can either move front by 10\
 or move back 1 square.
 If the card is 11 you can either move front\